-An Advance Pricing Arrangement (APA) is an arrangement that determines in advance an appropriate set of criteria for the determination of the transfer pricing of cross-border transactions between associated enterprises over a fixed period of time.
-The APA process gives enterprises the opportunity to reach agreements with tax administrations on the method of applying the arm's length principle so that transfer pricing issues can be more efficiently dealt with in real time, thus avoiding the risk of transfer pricing audit later.
-This arrangement enables enterprises to better assess their tax exposure and facilitates their business operation.
-A unilateral APA is an arrangement between the Commissioner and the enterprise concerning the transfer pricing of its cross-border transactions with an associated enterprise.
+An Advance Pricing Arrangement (APA) is an arrangement that determines, in advance of controlled transactions, an appropriate set of criteria for the determination of the transfer pricing for those transactions over a fixed period of time.
+It provides a tool for multinational enterprises to manage and mitigate the transfer pricing risk on a prospective basis.

+A unilateral APA is an arrangement between the Commissioner and a person concerning the transfer pricing of controlled transactions.
 As the APA process does not involve the agreement with a CDTA partner, it does not guarantee the agreement of the CDTA partner to the arrangement made.

-A bilateral APA is an arrangement between the Commissioner and the competent authority of a CDTA partner concerning the transfer pricing of cross-border transactions.
-It provides certainty to enterprises that double taxation will not arise.
+A bilateral APA is an arrangement between the Commissioner and the competent authority of a CDTA partner concerning the transfer pricing of controlled transactions.
+It provides certainty to a person that double taxation will not arise.
 The same also applies to a multilateral APA which is a similar arrangement involving the partners of two or more CDTAs.

 The Department rolled out the APA programme in April 2012 and introduced a statutory APA regime in July 2018.
-Up to 31 March 2020, the Department has received quite a number of unilateral and bilateral APA applications which involve CDTA with different partners including the Mainland of China, Italy, Japan, Korea, Malaysia, the Netherlands, Thailand and the United Kingdom.
+Up to 31 March 2021, the Department has received quite a number of unilateral and bilateral APA applications which involve CDTA with different partners including the Mainland of China, Italy, Japan, Korea, Malaysia, the Netherlands, Thailand and the United Kingdom.
 These cases are currently under different stages of the APA programme and a few of them have already been completed.